 The Millennium’s Compliance Officer has the day-to-day responsibility for implementing the Compliance Program.
 The Millennium Compliance Officer reports directly to the Lead Entity’s (ECMCC) Corporate Compliance Officer and to the ECMC Board of Directors.
-The Millennium Compliance Officer will report at the Compliance Committee meetings and periodically at meetings of the Millennium Board of Managers.
+The Millennium Compliance Officer will report at the Compliance/Governance Committee meetings and periodically at meetings of the Millennium Board of Managers.

 The Millennium Compliance Officer will be responsible for implementing and managing the Compliance Program within Millennium and across Millennium Collaborative Care PPS.
 These responsibilities will include: developing a program for compliance training related to the Millennium Compliance Program for Millennium staff, Participants and Participating Providers; managing the Compliance Hotline (716-898-6555) and following up on complaints and compliance risks; managing or conducting audits, monitoring and investigations to identify and resolve compliance violations; developing corrective action plans in consultation with Millennium senior staff, Participants, Participating Providers, and the Compliance Committee, as appropriate; managing sanctions for compliance violations, and such other responsibilities as identified in the Compliance Program documents.